mimoo/Diffie-Hellman_Backdoor/README.md

 # How to backdoor Diffie-Hellman, lessons learned from the Socat non-prime prime

-This repo contains some research I'm currently doing on the Socat backdoor.
+* This repo contains some research I'm currently doing on the Socat backdoor.

+* [github/test_DHparams](https://github.com/mimoo/test_DHparams) contains a tool to check your Diffie-Hellman parameters (is the modulus long enough?
+Is it a safe prime? ...)

+## Socat?
+What?

 On February 1st 2016, a security advisory was posted to Openwall by a [Socat](http://www.dest-unreach.org/socat/) developer: [Socat security advisory 7 - Created new 2048bit DH modulus](http://www.openwall.com/lists/oss-security/2016/02/01/4)